poshtkohi/web-development/README.md

 The databases of all these websites were designed using MSSQL/MYSQL with stored procedures in order to increase performance as much as possible.

 **Licence:** Note that the code can be changed and reused as long as you keep the copyright inside and at the beginning of source files in the source directory unchanged.
-If these websites are used everywhere, they should be cited as _Alireza Poshtkohi, Fully fledged web-based platforms for social media, shopping sites and more, <https://github.com/poshtkohi/web>_.
+If these websites are used everywhere, they should be cited as _Alireza Poshtkohi, Fully fledged web-based platforms for social networks, shopping sites and more, <https://github.com/poshtkohi/web>_.